-Looking for something fun and exciting to do in the Traverse City area?
-A historical tour of the former Traverse City State Hospital and the Village at Grand Traverse Commons is a must-do experience when visiting the Northern Michigan area.
+Looking for one of the most fun and exciting things to do in Traverse City?
+A historical tour of the former Traverse City State Hospital and Village at Grand Traverse Commons tours is a must-experience when visiting the Northern Michigan area.

 After the facility closed in 1989, it sat vacant until 2000.
 Then, a local preservation group and design company began working together to begin renovations.
 Today, the renovated areas house shops, office space, condos, wineries, restaurants, and art galleries.
 Plans are in the works to continue renovations on the remaining buildings over the next several years.